Generalized probabilities in statistical theories: Introduction

-\nd However, Kolmogorov's approach is not the only one.
-An alternative approach to classical probability theory is presented by R. T. Cox \cite{CoxLibro,CoxPaper}.
-It is based on a study of the measure functions compatible with the algebraic properties of the logic of an intelligent agent trying to make probable inferences out of available data.
-A variant of this approach has been used to describe probabilities in QM \cite{Caticha-99,GoyalKnuthSkilling,Knuth-2004a,Knuth-2004b,Knuth-2005a,Knuth-2005b,Symmetry,KnuthSkilling-2012,Holik-Plastino-Saenz-2012}, suggesting that they are essentially classical.
+Kolmogorov's approach to probability theory is not the only one.
+In~the attempts to establish foundations for probability, we have to mention the works of de Finetti~\cite{deFinetti} and R. T. Cox~\cite{CoxLibro,CoxPaper} (in connection with R. T. Cox works, see also~\cite{Jaynes2}).
+For~a detailed and accessible study of the history of probability theory and its interpretations, we refer the reader to the Apendix of~\cite{Rocchi}.
+In~this paper, we pay special attention to Cox's approach and make use of its extension to the quantum realm~\cite{Holik-Plastino-Saenz-2012}.
+Cox's approach is based on a study of the measure functions compatible with the algebraic properties of the logic of a rational agent trying to make probable inferences out of the available data.
+Different variants of this approach have been used to describe probabilities in QM~\cite{Caticha-99,GoyalKnuthSkilling,Knuth-2004a,Knuth-2004b,Knuth-2005a,Knuth-2005b,Symmetry,Holik-Plastino-Saenz-2012}.

-\nd We have already mentioned that there exists a general formal framework which includes CP and QP as particular cases, being a generalization of Kolmogorov's approach to non-distributive algebras.
-Is there an analogue of this for the Cox approach?
-An affirmative answer to this question was given in \cite{Holik-Plastino-Saenz-2012}.
-It is shown there that the typical features of QP arise whenever the lattice of propositions of the Cox's approach is replaced by a non-distributive one.
-As is well known, the quantum-logical approach to QM characterizes this theory using a lattice-theoretical approach in which the lattice is an orthomodular one \cite{BvN,dallachiaragiuntinilibro,mikloredeilibro,belcas81,vadar68,vadar70,svozillibro,HandbookofQL,jauch,piron,kalm83,kalm86,greechie81,giunt91,pp91,dvupulmlibro,aertsdaub1,aertsdaub2,aertsjmp83,aertsrepmathphys84a,aertsjmp84b}.
-In \cite{Holik-Plastino-Saenz-2012} it is shown that when the Cox's method is applied to the orthomodular lattice of projections of a Hilbert space, QP are derived.
+In~\cite{Holik-Plastino-Saenz-2012}, it is shown that the peculiar features of QP arise whenever the lattice of propositions of Cox's approach is replaced by a non-distributive one.
+As~is well known, the~standard quantum-logical approach to QM characterizes this theory using a lattice-theoretical framework in which the lattices are orthomodular~\cite{BvN,dallachiaragiuntinilibro,mikloredeilibro,belcas81,vadar68,vadar70,svozillibro,HandbookofQL,jauch, piron,kalm83,kalm86,greechie81,giunt91,pp91,dvupulmlibro,aertsdaub1,aertsjmp83,aertsrepmathphys84a,aertsjmp84b}.
+In~\cite{Holik-Plastino-Saenz-2012}, and it is shown that, when Cox's method is applied to the orthomodular lattice of projections of a Hilbert space, QP are~derived.